metildachee/snakie/README.md

 <img src="img/master/easy.gif"/>

-As the levels get more difficult, the speed of the snake increases and barriers are included..
+As the levels get more difficult, the speed of the snake increases, the snake grows and barriers are included..

 <img src="img/master/difficult.gif"/>